msalehicode/BeanChat/README.md

 18. **User Profile**, can open User's profile by clicking on their name/avatar to see their data (statis,name,id,current channel with button join his channel).
 19. **Mute/Unmute** users' voice locally, also can **adjust voice volume** of users by right click on their name in user's setting popup.
 20. **identity** system for login into accounts. also can switch/rename/create/delete identities when user is disconnected from any server.
-21. share server via serverCode (servers with ip:port), enter serverCode to connect to server.
+21. **share server via serverCode** (servers with ip:port), enter serverCode to connect to server.
-22. share server via QR code image (ip:port or domain address) [THIS IS FOR FUTURE TO SHARE SERVER WITH PHONE]
+22. **share server via QR code image** (ip:port or domain address) [THIS IS FOR FUTURE TO SHARE SERVER WITH PHONE]
-23. copy to clipboard (for serverCode to copy code, and UserProfile to copy identity)
+23. **copy to clipboard** (for serverCode to copy code, and UserProfile to copy identity)
+24. Updater is on **BeanChatUpdater** repository to checks for missing/different files then download changes and install them.
-24. check for new updates on startup if its available show on importantNotificationBar with UPDATE NOW button, when clicked on update now, try open updater then close self to let BeanChatUpdater checks for missing/different files then download and install them.
+25. **check for new updates on start** if its available show on importantNotificationBar with UPDATE NOW button, when clicked on update now, try open updater then close self to let BeanChatUpdater do the rest.

 ---